wyrover/Switch/Install.md

   ### Remarks
   * Pcf installer set cmake variable CMAKE_INSTALL_PREFIX to "C:/usr/local" for generate, build and install Pcf.
   * When install is complete you can find installed Pcf files in folder "C:/usr/local".
-  * To build your own project using Pcf, don't miss to set cmake variable MAKE_INSTALL_PREFIX to "C:/usr/local"; otherwise cmake don't find Pcf libraries and include files.
+  * To build your own project using Pcf, don't miss to set cmake variable CMAKE_INSTALL_PREFIX to "C:/usr/local"; otherwise cmake don't find Pcf libraries and include files.
 See cmake documentation (http://cmake.org/documentation) for more information.

 ______________________________________________________________________________________________________________